If you’re the owner or CEO of a business-to-business company, you may be asking yourself the question “Why hire a consultant for strategic planning?”

 - Maintaining documentation.

-Based on their experience in strategic planning, a consultant provides planning methods and tools, streamlining the process.
-The methodology provides the framework for gathering market intelligence, conducting strategic discussions, identifying and evaluating options, and sound decision making.
+A consultant brings proven planning methods and tools.
+The methodology provides the framework for gathering market intelligence, conducting discussions, identifying and evaluating options, and sound decision making.

-Working with a strategic planning consultant allows smaller firms that may be new to strategic planning to learn more about the process and become familiar with the methods and tools themselves.
-As a result, management will adopt a new mindset about the goals and direction of the business.
+Working with a strategic planning consultant enables you to learn more about the process and become familiar with the methods and tools themselves.
+More importantly, you’ll learn to adopt a strategic mindset.
 This has benefits far beyond the initial strategic planning project.

-Having become familiar with the planning process, on subsequent strategic planning efforts, management will already know the process, reducing the need for an external consultant.
-At least, if a strategy consultant is brought in, the planning sessions will move along quicker and with greater focus.
+In addition, on subsequent strategic planning efforts, management will already have a good understanding of the process.
+With or without the support of a consultant, the planning sessions will have greater focus and be more productive.
 The result is a more effective process for updating the firm’s strategic plan.

 Assessing capabilities, strengths, and weaknesses

-To learn about the state of the business and its competitive position, a strategy consultant conducts an objective, thorough assessment of the firm.
+To learn about the state of the business and its competitive position, a consultant will conduct an objective, thorough assessment of the firm.
 Good or bad, they should always call it as they see it.

-A candid assessment of the business identifies the strengths and weaknesses and sheds light on opportunities that could be explored.
+A candid assessment of the business is important to identify the strengths and weaknesses and it helps uncover opportunities that should be explored.

 Asking probing questions

-While it’s important to be sensitive to corporate culture and to have a professional “bedside manner”, a good strategy consultant should not avoid bringing up sensitive topics.
+While being sensitive to corporate culture and professional “bedside manner” are important, a good consultant should not avoid bringing up sensitive topics.

-Strategic planning is about setting a new direction.
-This requires questioning the status quo.
-If difficult topics are avoided, the whole effort of developing a business strategy becomes futile.
-The strategy consultant was brought in to help create a strategic plan to grow the firm, not to rubber-stamp the present situation and leave things the way they are.
+The consultant was brought in to assist management with developing a plan to grow the firm, not to rubber-stamp the present situation and leave things the way they were.

-Strategic decision-making requires good information.
-A strategy consultant helps by collecting market intelligence, carrying out research, and conducting analysis on markets, customers, competitors, and industry trends.
-This generates the insight that’s critical to identifying and evaluating the best opportunities for growth.
+An experienced consultant collects market intelligence, carries out research, and conducts analysis on markets, customers, competitors, and industry trends.
+This generates the insight that’s critical to identifying and evaluating the right opportunities for growth.

-In addition, the consultant can create forecasts, financial models, and conduct “what-if” scenario analysis.
+In addition to the market research, the consultant can create forecasts, financial models, and conduct “what-if” scenario analysis.

-Hopefully, this post has shed some light on how a strategic planning consultant helps to develop and implement a smart business strategy.
+Hopefully, this post has shed some light on why you may want to hire a consultant for strategic planning for your firm.
 Looking forward to your comments.